poffertje/AutoLeaf/README.md

 # Knowledge and Data.
 Project Group 36.
-Simon Bergler * Sergei Agaronian * Tan Wei Lin Jamie * Sarah Mei Kwakkelaar
+Simon Bergler, Sergei Agaronian, Tan Wei Lin Jamie, Sarah Mei Kwakkelaar

 Below you will find the steps required in order to run our semantic web application Autoleaf.